agshab/Forecastly/README.md

 ## Features

+- Required Feature Used From Assignment:

+1. **Visualize data in a user-friendly way (e.g., graph, chart, etc.)**

+2. **Analyze data that is stored in arrays, objects, sets, or maps and display information about it in your app.**

+3. **Convert user input between two formats and display the result (e.g., Fahrenheit to Celsius, kilograms to pounds, etc.).**

+4. **Retrieve data from a third-party API and use it to display something within your app.**

+5. **Create a node.js web server using a modern framework such as Express.js or Fastify.
+Serve at least one route that your app uses (must serve more than just the index.html file).**

+- Features Included in the App:
 - Real-time weather data fetched using an API
 - Responsive design with CSS Grid layout
 - Toggle between Celsius and Fahrenheit